 (the downside of being extremely accurate with snowballs is that people gang up on me!)

 Finally we made it to our lodgings for the night.
 A hotel of sorts in the middle of nowhere where we were joined by the occupants of another six or so cars.
-People had already started to feel ill including me so I took a few painkillers and proceeded to sleep for around 13 hours.
+I had begun to feel ill from the altitude, and so had a few other travellers.
+So I took a few painkillers and proceeded to sleep for around 13 hours.
 The coca leaves didn’t seem to work and just made my mouth go numb.
 Claire was fine with the altitude and looked at me with a slightly bemused look as I whimpered.
-That night I woke up gasping for air a number of times before my body eventually grasped the fact that I needed to breath more deeply.
+That night I woke up gasping for air a number of times before my subconscious eventually grasped the fact that I needed to breath more deeply.

-The next day I awoke feeling better and we set off to see lagoons and generally make our way deeper into Bolivia.
+The next day I woke feeling better and we set off to see lagoons and generally make our way deeper into Bolivia.

 (flamingos at Laguna Colorada)